-Activities developed under the 5 Action Areas are finite-lifetime projects designed to test and pilot new initiatives to advance the global ocean observing system.
-They are developed through wide consultation across the G7 and the EU Ocean observing communities and in close partnership with the Global Ocean Observing System (GOOS).
+Activities developed under the 5 G7 FSOI Action Areas are finite-lifetime projects or ‘think-tank’ exercises designed to test and pilot new initiatives to advance the global ocean observing system.
+They are developed through wide consultation across the G7 ocean observing communities and in close partnership with the Global Ocean Observing System (GOOS).

 Support the development of a global initiative for an enhanced, global, sustained sea and ocean observing system